-1. Satisfactory completion of the MSE qualifying examination (see below for description and specific requirements).

-2. The selection of a Dissertation Committee.
+- 1. Satisfactory completion of the MSE qualifying examination (see below for description and specific requirements). - 2.
+The selection of a Dissertation Committee.
 This Committee will be composed of a minimum of three members.
-The Research Advisor and two additional members must be tenured, or tenure-track with appointments within the MSE Department.
-Additional members may be tenured or tenure-track with appointment within the University of Arizona.
+The Research Advisor and two additional members.
+The Research Advisor must be tenured, or tenure-track with an appointment within the MSE Department.
+At least one of the additional members must have a primary appointment in MSE.
+The remaining additional members may be tenured or tenure-track with appointment within the University of Arizona.
 Pre-approval for a "special" member, i.e. one from outside the University of Arizona, can also be requested through the MSE Academic Programs office and the Graduate College.
 Typically external members are involved with the student's research topic and may represent perspectives and expertise unique to the interdisciplinary nature of the research effort.
-The Student and Research Advisor will work together to identify appropriate Dissertation Committee members.

-3. The completion of at least 63 units of graduate work beyond the B.S. degree.
+The Student and Research Advisor will work together to identify appropriate Dissertation Committee members. - 3.
+The completion of at least 63 units of graduate work beyond the B.S. degree.
 To meet the minimum Graduate College residence requirement, the student must complete a minimum of 30 units of "in-residence" graduate credit at the University of Arizona, (18 units of dissertation plus 12 units of regular graded coursework taken at the University of Arizona).
 "In residence" units are those offered by the University of Arizona, either via conventional, on-campus classroom courses or through online course offerings.
-In addition to satisfying the "in-residence" requirement, the 63 graduate units must include:

-• 36 units of work in the major subject (MSE).
-These units must include:

-a.
-18 units of regularly scheduled classes that utilize an A, B, C-type grading scheme.
-This coursework shall include - MSE 510 - Thermodynamics, MSE 572 - Kinetics, MSE 502 - Research Proposal and at least 9 units of 500 level courses in the Department.
+In addition to satisfying the "in-residence" requirement, the 63 graduate units must include: - 36 units of work in the major subject (MSE).
+These units must include: - a.
+18 units of regularly scheduled classes that utilize an A,B,C-type grading scheme.
+This coursework shall include MSE 510 Thermodynamics, MSE 572 Kinetics, MSE 502 Research Proposal and at least 9 units of 500 level courses in the Department. - b.
+18 units of non-graded coursework (this may include research, independent study).
+Graded courses may also be used to satisfy this unit requirement. - c.
+Of these 18 non-graded units, the student must enroll in Colloquium, MSE 595a, during each Fall and Spring semester throughout their doctoral program of study.

-b.
-18 units of coursework that may or may not utilize an A,B,C-type grading scheme (i.e. unrestricted grading scheme units).
-For example, these units could include research credits and independent study).

-c.
-Included in these latter, unrestricted grading-scheme, units, the student must enroll in Colloquium, MSE 595a, during each Fall and Spring semester throughout their doctoral program of study.
 Only 2 units of seminar (MSE 595a) will count towards the non-graded unit requirement, however.
 In addition, each student at the Ph.D. level is required to make one colloquium presentation during the pursuit of this degree.
 (Students who are unable to register for seminar in a given semester (s) may request enrollment exemptions by formally petitioning the MSE Graduate Studies Committee.)

-- 18 units of dissertation - 9 units in the Minor subject (see Ph.D.
-Minor requirements below).
+- 18 units of dissertation - 9 units in the Minor subject (see Ph.D Minor requirements below).
 Please note that the number of credits for the minor depends on program, which is often more than 9 units.